katysaintin/KatyInControl/episodes/S1E03_ThePersuaders.md

 *there has to be a better way.*

 🕓
+But here's the part nobody tells you.

+🕓
+The development of EPICS was funded through what was officially called the Strategic Defense Initiative —
+Reagan's programme to put particle beam weapons in orbit to defend against nuclear missiles.
+It was nicknamed, by everyone, the *Star Wars* program.

+🕓
+Bob Dalesio told me this himself.
+He also said it reminded him of elementary school — where children were taught to hide under their desks in case of an atomic bomb.
+His words: *"Both patently absurd solutions."*

+🕓
+And then — a man named Mike Thuot had a different idea.
+He wanted a SCADA system.
+For science.
+Not for war.
+For science.
+And Bob thought: *that sounds like a great challenge.*

+🕓
+That's how EPICS began.
+With someone refusing to let a weapons programme have the last word.

+🕓
+So yes — my podcast uses Star Wars as a pedagogical analogy.
+And it turns out, EPICS was literally born from the Star Wars programme.
+I could not have scripted this better if I'd tried.

+🕓
+*[INTERVIEW — BOB DALESIO & MIKE THUOT — Q1: The spark]*
+*"Bob, Mike — what was the moment where the idea shifted from a weapons programme* *to something that would serve science?
+What did that conversation look like?"*

+🕓
 The idea?
 Build a toolkit — modular, reusable, shareable.
 Not a one-off system for one accelerator.
 A *platform* that any facility could adopt, adapt, and contribute back to.